hindsholm/lit-element-todo/README.md

 Since ES6 modules are [supported in all major browsers](https://caniuse.com/#feat=es6-module) this is now a much simpler way of developing JavaScript applications.

+To run the app you just need to serve index.html through any HTTP server or you can even just load it from the file system.
+Simple as that :)